 To see the list of warnings that can affect a future ASN, hover over the Accepted status with a warning icon.

-Actions
+Actions column

-To make any changes to these ASNs, select the pencil icon.
-The Create ASN window for that specific ASN will open and you’ll be able to continue or edit the ASN process, and download/print updated labels when you’re complete.
+Selecting Edit (pencil icon) allows you to make changes to the ASN.
+The Create ASN page for that specific ASN will open and you’ll be able to edit or continue the ASN process.
+Make sure to double-check your information and download/print your labels when you’re complete.
+A new status should refresh after submitting or resubmitting that ASN.